assafelovic/gpt-researcher/docs/docs/gpt-researcher/context/tailored-research.md

 You can specify the sources you want the GPT Researcher to research on by providing a list of URLs.
 The GPT Researcher will then conduct research on the provided sources via `source_urls`.

-If you want GPT Researcher to perform additional research outside of the URLs you provided, i.e., conduct research on various other websites that it finds suitable for the query/sub-query, you can set the parameter `add_additional_sources` as `True`.
+If you want GPT Researcher to perform additional research outside of the URLs you provided, i.e., conduct research on various other websites that it finds suitable for the query/sub-query, you can set the parameter `complement_source_urls` as `True`.
 Default value of `False` will only scour the websites you provide via `source_urls`.

 ```python